1kyte/Linkedin-Analysis/README.md

 Using the command in terminal under the web directory.

 ### linkedTest
 The code cannot be run directly.
-At the beginning please download the browser driver from :https://github.com/mozilla/geckodriver/releases
+At the beginning please download the browser driver from :https://github.com/mozilla/geckodriver/releases or http://chromedriver.chromium.org/ for google Chrome.
 Then, add the abolute path of the driver in function:
 ```
 webdriver.Firefox(PATH)
+#or
+webdriver.Chrome(PATH)
 ```